Ae-sth/Thoughtfolio/.writings/Code/Destruct Coding Style Specification.md

 - `yarn test` run all tests/.
 - `yarn check <path/to/test/file>` checks if a component broke by running its tests.
 - `yarn dev` starts in watch mode.
+- `yarn style` applies prettier on the code base.
 ---
 ## Naming Conventions
 - *Rule 1 (module)*: __Files__ and __directories__ ought to be named in lowercase with the (.) dot and (-) dash as the allowed special characters. #chaincase